qoolixiloop/qool-tmux-loop/README.md

 * to stop the tmux session go to any shell
   * $ tmux -ls
   * $ tmux kill-session -t <mySession>

+## other useful tmux commands
+* if you are in a multipane window and want your pane to fill the whole screen you can toogle with the following key strokes
+  * Ctrl-B z
+* in case you accidentally hit Ctrl-z and it shows your shell promt you can go back to the foreground by entering
+  * $ fg

 # Instruction using tmate (and tmux and vim)